soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 1. Access the (Azure IoT Central)[https://azure.microsoft.com/en-us/services/iot-central/] website.

-2. Press the _Get started_ button
+2. Press the _Get started_ button.

     ![The browser screen shows the Azure products filtered to Azure IoT Central.
 An arrow points to the Get started button.](media/azure-iot-central-website.png "IoT Central Getting started")

-3. If you are not currently logged in, you will be prompted to log in with your Microsoft Azure Account
+3. If you are not currently logged in, you will be prompted to log in with your Microsoft Azure Account.

-4. Press the _New Application_ button
+4. Press the _New Application_ button.

     ![The screens displays the list of my applications and options for creating a new application.](media/azure-iot-central-new-application.png "New Application")

-5. Fill the provisioning form
+5. Fill in the provisioning form.

     ![The screens displays the new application configuration options.
 The Trial payment plan is selected.](media/custom-app-creation-form.png "Provision application form")

     a. *Payment Plan* - feel free to choose either the 7 day trial or the Pay as you Go option.

-    b. *Application Template* - select *Custom Application*
+    b. *Application Template* - select *Custom Application*.

-    c. *Application Name* - give your application a name of your choice, in this example, we used *fabrikam-oil*
+    c. *Application Name* - give your application a name of your choice, in this example, we used *fabrikam-oil*.

     d. *URL* - this will be the URL for your application, it needs to be globally unique.

     e.
-Fill out your contact information (First Name, Last Name, Email Address, Phone Number, Country)
+Fill out your contact information (First Name, Last Name, Email Address, Phone Number, Country/Region).

     f.
-Press the *Create* button to provision your application
+Press the *Create* button to provision your application.

 ### Task 3: Create the Device Template